Optimal rates of decay for operator semigroups on Hilbert spaces: Optimal decay for resolvent growth with positive increase

 It is shown in \cite[Theorem~6.10]{BaChTo16} that if $\|T(t)AR(1,A)\|\to0$ as $t\to\infty$ then necessarily $\s(A)\cap i\RR\subseteq\{0\}$ and $\sup_{|s|\ge1}\|R(is,A)\|<\infty$, so the spectral assumption and the condition on the non-analytic growth bound made in Theorem~\ref{thm:CS} are natural, especially when $X$ is a Hilbert space; see also \cite[Section~4.2]{Sei15}.
 Moreover, by \cite[Corollary~6.11]{BaChTo16} we see that in the setting of Theorem~\ref{thm:CS} for the choice of $M\colon[1,\infty)\to(0,\infty)$ given by $M(s)=\smash{ \sup_{ s\inv\le |r|\le 1}} \|R(ir,A)\|$, $s\ge1$, there exist constants $C,c>0$ such that

 for all sufficiently large $t$, at least provided $\|R(is,A)\|$ grows faster than $|s|\inv$ as $|s|\to0$.
 It is further shown in \cite{BaChTo16} that if $X$ is a Hilbert space then one may replace $\smash{\Mlog\inv}$ by $M\inv$ in \eqref{eq:mlog} when $M(s)=C s^\alpha$, $s\ge1$, for some constants $C>0$, $\alpha\ge1$, and also if $M$ is a regularly varying function of positive index satisfying certain supplementary conditions.
-Our next result is an analogue of Theorem~\ref{thm:inf} and extends these statements considerably.
+Our next result, which is an analogue of Theorem~\ref{thm:inf}, extends these statements.
+As discussed above, the Hilbert space setting allows to replace the negativity assumption on the non-analytic growth bound appearing in Theorem~\ref{thm:CS} by a more tractable boundedness condition on the resolvent norms.

 \begin{thm} Let $X$ be a Hilbert space and let $A$ be the generator of a bounded $C_0$-semigroup $\T$ on $X$.
-Suppose that $\s(A)\cap i\RR=\{0\}$, that $\smash{\sup_{|s|\ge1}}\|R(is,A)\|<\infty$ and that $M\colon[1,\infty)\to(0,\infty)$ is a continuous non-decreasing function of positive increase such that $\smash{\sup_{s\inv\le |r|\le 1}}\|R(ir,A)\|\le M(s),$ $s\ge1.$ Then
+Suppose that $\s(A)\cap i\RR=\{0\}$, that $\smash{\sup_{|s|\ge1}}\|R(is,A)\|<\infty$ and that $M\colon[1,\infty)\to(0,\infty)$ is a continuous non-decreasing function of positive increase such that $\|R(is\inv,A)\|\le M(|s|)$, $|s| \ge1$.
+Then

 \end{thm}

 \begin{proof} The proof is similar to that of Theorem~\ref{thm:inf}.
 Let $\psi\colon\RR\to\CC$ be a Schwartz function such that $\|\psi\|_{L^\infty}=1$ and $\psi(s)=1$ for $|s|\le 1,$ and let $\phi=\F\inv\psi$.
 Temporarily fix $x\in X$, $n\in\NN$ and $t>0$, and define the map $h_n\colon\RR\to X$ by $h_n(s)=g_n(s)T(s)AR(1,A)x$, $s\in\RR$, where the semigroup is extended by zero to the whole real line and where $g_n$ is as defined in \eqref{eq:g}.
 Moreover, let $H_n\colon\RR\to X$ be given by